Vietnam.vn - Nền tảng quảng bá Việt Nam

 Circus artists standing on top of each other on a motorbike with people and support vehicles.
 Photo: Cut from clip

 During the video editing and release process, the relevant unit “erased” the safety rope, the vehicle next to it, and the crew members running behind to monitor.
 At the same time, on the released video, there was a warning: “Performed by professional artists, in a controlled area.
-Please do not attempt in any form.”
-The police took note of the above information and continued to invite individuals and representatives of relevant units to clarify and handle the situation according to regulations.
-As reported, recently, social networks were outraged by a shared clip showing the circus artists Quoc Co and Quoc Nghiep “stacking their heads” on top of each other while their motorbike was moving.
-During this period, model Ngoc Trinh was prosecuted for “Disturbing public order” because of the clips posing and letting go of both hands while driving a motorbike, so the online community made comparisons.
+Please do not attempt in any form”.
+The police took note of the above information and continued to invite individuals and representatives of relevant units to clarify and handle the matter according to regulations.
+As reported, recently, social networks were outraged by a shared clip showing the circus artists Quoc Co and Quoc Nghiep “stacking their heads” on each other while their motorbike was moving.
+During this period, model Ngoc Trinh was prosecuted for “Disturbing public order”, because of the clips posing and letting go of both hands while driving a motorbike, so the online community made comparisons.
 The police determined that the clip of the brothers Quoc Co and Quoc Nghiep "head-to-head" on a motorbike had a different context and nature than the incident Ngoc Trinh had committed.

 Source